to ﬁnd her ﬁshtail

 Posterity seems to have increasing importance to those writers who have criticised Carol Ann Duffy in recent weeks.
-It took 341 years for the English people to countenance a woman laureate, and then her laureateship is attacked by the guardians of poetic dogma, who not once sought to define (say) Ted Hughes’ Laureateship,
+It took 341 years for the English people to countenance a woman laureate, then her laureateship is attacked by the guardians of poetic dogma, who not once sought to define (say) Ted Hughes’ Laureateship,

 “Conversely, Carol Ann Duffy’s work which speaks so clearly to many today may seem stale to posterity.
 I have no idea whether this would distress her.”
 (Allan Massie)

 The idea of poetic posterity being defined by intellect is risible.
 The life of a poem is defined by the resonance of the image (or images) that are captured within the form of the poem.
 It is not a question of the perceived intellect of the poet, but of how the poem illuminates the reader.
 Nuala Ní Dhomhnaill‘s images are fine hewn and unforgettable, as are Plath’s, as are the images created by Anna Akhmatova, by Margaret Fuller, by Stevie Smith, or by Ágnes Nemes Nagy.
 The fact that a certain coterie of critics are glued to the idea of posterity whilst mistranslating the idea of popularity (or populism) wholly misses the point of poetry.
 It is not about how wordy and intellectual the poet, but how the poetic image can adapt and move with the reader through their lifetime and be always different and always challenging.

 I am adding here two excerpts of poems/prose which I will properly attribute next week.
 I want the reader to investigate the images and form therein, and then possibly wonder at how stupidly gendered and egotistical the intellectual poets’ profound disconnect with their reader actually is become.